Christianity in Sudan: Coptic Christianity

 Christianity reached the area of present-day northern Sudan, then called Nubia, by the first century after Christ.
 By tradition St. Matthew the Apostle was said to have visited the region and been active in the establishment of the church south of Aswan.
 It greatly developed under the influence of the bishops of Alexandria and missionaries form the Eastern Roman Empire.

-Indeed, Byzantine architecture influenced most of the Christian churches in lower Nubia.
+Indeed, forms of Byzantine culture and architecture strongly influenced Nubian Christianity.

 The Byzantine Emperor Justinian I (reigned 527 to 565) helped to make Nubia a stronghold of Christianity during the Middle Ages by securing the region with strategic alliances.

-By 580 AD Christianity had become the official religion of the northern Sudan, centered around the Faras cathedral.
+By 580 AD Christianity had become the official religion of the northern Sudan, centered around the Faras cathedral and Old Dongola.

+From the 7th century onwards, the expansion of Islam into northeastern Africa gradually reduced the dominance of Christianity in the region.
+Nevertheless, Christian Nubian kingdoms such as Makuria and Alodia persisted for several centuries, with both surviving into the Middle Ages.